rishabh1911/Library_node.js_app/README.md

 ### Installation

-Library runs on  [Node.js](https://nodejs.org/) version 10.4.1.
+  -Library runs on  [Node.js](https://nodejs.org/) version 10.4.1.
 Please have node and npm setup before to run this.

-It uses mongoDB as database.
+  -It uses mongoDB as database.
 Please install mongodb and run its server before starting the application.

-Install the dependencies and devDependencies and start the server.

 ```sh
 $ git clone https://github.com/rishabh1911/library.git